10 Tips to Help Turn Your Blog Posts into an eBook

 Your next pass should be editing, and that's where you cut out unnecessary cruft, paragraphs that don't go anywhere, and data that doesn't support your conclusions.
 If you find a section that just doesn't work, scrap it and replace it, or work around it.
 Edit for grammar and spelling while you're at it.
 Do several passes, looking at birds-eye flow, logical progression, and ground-level technical elements of composition.

-Example Quote in eBook
+Example Quote In Ebook

 Once you're reasonably sure the text is in the form it's going to be when it's published, go through and give it a style pass.
 Use bold, underline, italics, highlights of color, symbols, lists, and other elements of style to draw out key parts of the book.
 You should be doing this with your blog posts, but doing it in a book is taking it to another level.
 Make it easy for someone who skims the book to extract the relevant value.